Why waiting to adopt an SRM means you’re losing valuable time and opportunities to lower your risks

 Even if you have low staff turnover, your team members can get sick and suddenly need time off, and when this happens, you need someone to step in and fill their role as soon as possible.

-What happens if someone on your team is suddenly unavailable, and they were the main contact for a key stakeholder?
+What happens if someone on your team is suddenly unavailable, and they are the primary contact for a key stakeholder?

-If a team member is unavailable and they were the main contact for an important key stakeholder, you need someone to be able to step in and continue building that relationship immediately.
-To do this, you need access to everything that stakeholder has shared with your organization, which is where an SRM is very valuable.
+Suppose a team member is unavailable and they were the primary contact for an essential key stakeholder.
+In that case, you need someone to be able to step in and continue building that relationship immediately.
+To do this, you need access to everything stakeholders have shared with your organization, where an SRM is very valuable.

 An SRM helps your team move forward during team absences